stackbreak/ra-docs/README.md

 ## About

 This project is a simple static documentation generator from markdown articles.
 It uses React components and build dynamic SPA as output.

 ## Main Goal

-I really like [ReactJS Documentation](https://reactjs.org/docs/getting-started.html) and I was impressed long ago by idea to keep data as **Markdown** _(without database)_, so It was decided to create my own similar handy app.
+It was experemental boilerplate for usage in company inner projects.
+At the moment fork of this app is growing app and used in company.

 ## Features

 - [x] Built with React
-- [x] Blazing fast
 - [x] May be hosted on static hosts
 - [x] Easy to maintain content by everyone in team
-- [x] VCS
-- [x] Beauty and clean
-- [ ] Something else ???

 ## Getting Started